mohammadr8za/BinaryAudioClassification/README.md

 Binary classification of audio sound using Conformer and AST models based on MFCC features

 ## DATA
-Data required for training/testing is stored in binary files (.bin) and each file include 80 MFCC coefficient corresponding to 5 consequtive audio/speech frames (16 MFCC in each frame).
-In case you prefer to change storation type, then modifications in the Custom Dataset will also be required.
-So, it is recommended to save your data in binary files to prevent further modifications.
+Data required for training/testing is stored in binary files (.bin) and each file comprises 80 MFCC coefficients corresponding to 5 consequtive audio/speech frames (16 MFCC in each frame).
+In case you prefer to change the storation type, then modifications in the Custom Dataset will also be required.
+So, it is recommended to save your data in binary files to prevent requiring further modifications.
-After stroring data in binary files they must be placed in the [Data] folder with the dataset ID or Version (e.g., DATA_VERSION1). you may create a number of datasets and place them into the [Data] folder.
+After stroring data in binary files they must be placed in the [Data] folder with the specific dataset ID or Version (e.g., DATA_VERSION1).

+**NOTE1:** You may create a number of datasets and place them into the [Data] folder.

-**Note:** your data must be placed in two different folders defining two classes for classification.
+**Note2:** your data must be placed in two different folders defining two classes for classification.

 ## How to run?
 First clone the repository in YOUR_LOCAL_DIRECTORY: